golu19102003/AOA-LAB/README.md

 ![image](https://github.com/user-attachments/assets/50f73ffc-8c49-47f0-8e0e-34d4de7f332d)
 <img width="309" height="383" alt="image" src="https://github.com/user-attachments/assets/a4b1c8f8-0968-4b6b-9185-316197b39b1f" />

+# Analysis of Algorithms Lab:
+All the Programs of the 6th Sem Analysis of Algorithms Lab with their output in different steps.
+This lab provides students with hands-on experience in implementing, analyzing, and comparing fundamental algorithms.
+It focuses on practical exposure to algorithm design techniques such as divide and conquer, greedy methods, dynamic programming, backtracking, and graph algorithms, enabling students to evaluate time–space complexity and develop efficient algorithmic solutions.

 ## Introduction to RTU Analysis of Algorithms Lab
 The Analysis of Algorithms Lab, as prescribed by Rajasthan Technical University (RTU), is designed to provide students with practical exposure to fundamental algorithmic techniques and their performance evaluation.
 This lab focuses on implementing classical algorithms, primarily sorting and searching methods, and analyzing their efficiency in terms of time and space complexity.